People, Process, and Technology: The Three Pillars of Effective Compliance Management

 Processes should address internal and external business risks, with appropriate frameworks to deal with both external attacks and internal threats.

-Is an important question worth answering is: Do you have processes in place that accommodate both proactive and reactive approaches?
+An important question worth answering is: Do you have processes in place that accommodate both proactive and reactive approaches?
 Being proactive in preventing risks and reactive in responding should an incident occur.

 One of the most fundamental uses of compliance management software is a repository of the compliance risks faced by the organization and the supporting details of each risk.
 It works as a point of reference for the organization whenever a new risk factor emerges.
 It generally includes: